anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

   * All connectivity, network, image, VMs, delivered with successful pairwise tests
   * Lab instrumented for proper monitoring
-  * Lab needs to be setup according to RA1/RA2 as defined by Anuket and should be in the NFVI required state.
+  * Lab needs to be setup according to RA1/RA2 as defined by Anuket CNTT and should be in the NFVI required state.
 * Planning & Delivery
   * Kickoff / Acceptance Criteria reviews performed